2TallTyler/improved_town_industries/README.md

 Please feel free to translate into your language and submit a Pull Request.

 ### How to contribute to translations
-You need Python 3 installed and nml with its dependecies.
+You need Python 3 installed and nml with its dependencies.

 #### Windows environment setup
 Follow [official installation guide](https://www.tt-wiki.net/wiki/NMLTutorial/Installation#Windows) for installation of NML on OpenTTD Wiki.

 #### MacOS environment setup (with pipenv)

-*Note:* This guide uses `pipenv`, because `poetry` way has problem with nml installation after `ply` installation. `pipenv` way runs smooth.
+*Note:* This guide uses `pipenv`, because `poetry` way has problem with nml installation after `ply` installation. `pipenv` way runs smoothly.

 Clone this repo (http way) and go to repo directory:
 ```